kaonashi-tyc/zi2zi/README.md

 </p>

 ## Introduction
-Learning eastern asian language typeface with GAN. zi2zi(字到字, meaning from character to character) is an application and extension of the recent popular [pix2pix](https://github.com/phillipi/pix2pix) model to Chinese characters.
+Learning eastern asian language typefaces with GAN. zi2zi(字到字, meaning from character to character) is an application and extension of the recent popular [pix2pix](https://github.com/phillipi/pix2pix) model to Chinese characters.

-Details could be found in [**this**](https://kaonashi-tyc.github.io/2017/04/06/zi2zi.html) blog post.
+Details could be found in this [**blog post**](https://kaonashi-tyc.github.io/2017/04/06/zi2zi.html).

 ## Network Structure
 ![alt network](assets/network.png)